makeri89/dartsbot/README.md

 ENV=TRUE pytest bot
 ```

-The bot is not tested yet.
+The bot itself is not tested.